How to Sync Issues Between GitHub Repositories

 This step tells Unito where to create new GitHub issues.
 Next, we’ll tell Unito when to create those issues.
 For now, simply choose the direction you prefer, and select confirm.

-Step 3: Set rules to specify which issues to sync between multiple GitHub repositories
+Step 3: Set rules to sync specific GitHub issues

 This is where you can set up triggers to determine which actions taken in one GitHub repo will create new issues in another.